 One of the biggest indicators of your income bracket is, quite simply, your age.
 Up until retirement age your income is likely to increase.
 Income is also usually seen as the best way to increase your wealth.
 So the older you are, the more income you are likely to earn, the easier it will be to build your wealth.
 Correct?
 Not necessarily.

-Let’s imagine you are 25 years old and you are earning a pretty average £25,000 per year.
+Let’s imagine you are 25 years old and you are earning a pretty average £25,000 per year here in the UK.
 The number doesn’t really matter.
 Let’s also imagine you are a complete investing beginner.
 Here is my story combined with a full comprehensive guide on how to start investing young.